fhussonnois/kafkastreams-cep/README.md

 [Apache Kafka](http://kafka.apache.org/) is a high-throughput, distributed, publish-subscribe messaging system.

+This library can be used to extend the [Kafka Streams API](http://kafka.apache.org/documentation.html#streams) in order to select complex event sequences from streams.

+It provides a convenient DSL to build complex event queries.

+Currently, this library supports the following event selection strategies :

+ * `Strict contiguity` :  Selected events must be contiguous in the input stream.

+ * `Skip till next match` :Irrelevant events are skipped until an event matching the next pattern is encountered.
+If multiple events in the stream can match the next pattern only the first of them is selected.

+ * `Skip till any match` : Irrelevant events are skipped until an event matching the next pattern is encountered.
+All events in the stream that can match a pattern are selected.

 ## Demonstration

 The below example is based on the research paper **Efficient Pattern Matching over Event Streams**.